arthurpaulino/LeanMySQL/README.md

 |'Craig'| 22|  1.76|                NULL|
 ```

-## DataFrame

-This package (for now) also comes with a `DataFrame` and some functions for its usage.

-It was implemented to serve as a rudimentary return of `getQueryResult`.

-A better solution would be more similar to Python's `pandas`, using low level storage and manipulation
-while providing a good higher level interface.

 ## What's next?

-* Provide a better way to create tables and make queries without relying so much on freestyle
+* Provide a better way to create tables and make queries without relying so much
-strings, which are prone to error;
+on freestyle strings, which are prone to error
-* Plug in a more efficient data structure for query results;

 Feel free to contribute! :D